 Moreover, the expression checks if the URL starts with HTTP or HTTPS, the symbol://, www. , subdomain of length (2, 256), and Domain.

 4. Phone number validation :

-As, Phone number look different depending on which part of the world you are from.
+Phone numbers look different depending on which part of the world you are from.
 The most common format is:

 5. IP address validation :

-The following expression checks that if the IP address consists of 32 bit numeric address written as four decimal numbers (called octets) separated by periods and each number can be written as 0 to 255.
+The following expression checks if the IP address consists of 32-bit numeric addresses or not.
+It is written as four decimal numbers (called octets) separated by periods and each number can be written as 0 to 255.

 SQL Injection in WordPress Websites | User Meta Pro